 When washing your hands, use cool or room-temperature water and dry your hands thoroughly.
 The temperature of the water does not appear to significantly affect bacteria removal; however, warmer water may cause more skin irritation.
 Water temperature as high as 100°F (38°C) and as low as 60°F (15°C) does not have a significant effect on the reduction of bacteria during hand washing.11

 When to wash your hands

-According to the Center for Disease Control and Prevention (CDC), always wash your hands if they are visibly soiled.
+According to the Public Health Agency of Canada, always wash your hands if they are visibly soiled.
 It’s also important to use soap and water during these key moments: 12

 - After using the toilet

 - After contact with contaminated surfaces (e.g., garbage bins, cleaning cloths)

 - After handling pets and domestic animals

 - After wiping or blowing one's nose, handling soiled tissues, or sneezing into one's hands